jupiterbak/RASA/speech/data/nlu/out_of_scope.md

 - But you're an english site :(
 - can you help me to build a bot
 - is it done?
+- Is it done?
+- you are nice!
+- You are nice!